FayazRahman/EliteHyperOps/README.md

 # EliteHyperOps

-EliteHyperOps Project created for Hyperops Competition of IIT Bombay Techfest 2021.The Team members who created the project are:
+The Project is developed for Hyperops Competition held at IIT Bombay Techfest 2021.
+The Team members who created the project are:
 Uday Uppal,
 Fayaz Rahman,
 Yashvardhan Gaur(Team Leader),